nairaaltunkeser/TSP-MSP-model/pupil_analysis_scripts/README.md

 main files use control, opto (standard optogenetically manipulated), opto_late (data collected after virus exp date), control with different deviant

-figures used in the end were with only control and opto groups
+figures used in the end were with only control and opto groups (.py's with control_opto extensions use only control and opto groups' data)